FlavScents AInsights Entry for 1,4-Cineole (CAS: 470-67-7)

 9. Confidence & Data Quality Notes

 The data on 1,4-cineole is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though specific sensory thresholds are less frequently reported.
-Regulatory frameworks are harmonized across major markets, with minor variations.
+Industry practices are well-documented, though specific concentration data may vary by application.
+Known data gaps are minimal, with ongoing research focusing on its broader applications and safety profiles.

 Citation hooks: FlavScents